ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Replication
 {: #replication}

-You can use various replication mechanisms to migrate and sync environments between on-premises and the {{site.data.keyword.powerSys_notm}}.
+You can use various replication mechanisms to migrate and sync environments between your on-premises environment and the {{site.data.keyword.powerSys_notm}}.

 Storage area network (SAN) and hardware-based replication is not currently a migration option.
 {: note}